 AREA OF PRACTICE

-Bill Baldiga is Chief Executive Officer of Brown Rudnick and Chairman of the Firm’s Management Committee, and a partner in the Firm’s Restructuring & Finance Department.
+Bill Baldiga is Chief Executive Officer of Brown Rudnick and Chairman of the Firm’s Management Committee, and a partner in the Firm’s Dispute Resolution & Restructuring Department.
 He often represents middle market public and private companies in chapter 11 proceedings, official and ad hoc equity and creditor committees and strategic investors in complex reorganization proceedings.

 Bill is recognized by his peers for inclusion in The Best Lawyers in America© in the fields of Bankruptcy and Creditor-Debtor Rights Law/Insolvency and Reorganization Law and Bankruptcy Litigation, and by Chambers USA: America’s Leading Lawyers for Business as a leading bankruptcy lawyer.